4-6-2: Argentina

 The Vulcan Foundry built twenty Pacific locomotives for the former Buenos Aires Great Southern Railway (BAGSR) in 1926, two of which still survive.
 A further single 12B class locomotive was built in 1930, and the 12K class of twelve Pacific locomotives was built for the BAGSR by Vulcan in 1938.

 In 1930, the Central Argentine Railway (Ferrocarril Central Argentino or FCCA) ordered twenty large three-cylinder PS11 class Pacific locomotives with Caprotti valve gear, which were at the time the most powerful locomotives on the FCCA.
 In 1939, one of these set up a South American speed record, averaging 65.7 mph on the El Cordobes express across the 188 mi non-stop run from Rosario to Buenos Aires, hauling a 500-ton train and at times attaining a maximum speed of nearly 100 mph.

 The Vulcan Foundry built a further fifty locomotives of a modernised PS12 class version of this design for the nationalised Ferrocarriles Argentinos (FCA) between 1950 and 1953.

 Australia

-In Australia, the first known example of the wheel arrangement was the Q class tank locomotive of the gauge Western Australian Government Railways (WAGR).
+In Australia, the first example of the wheel arrangement was the Q class tank locomotive of the gauge Western Australian Government Railways (WAGR).
 The six 4-6-2T locomotives were introduced in 1896, but four of them were soon converted to a 4-6-4T Hudson configuration.

 The WAGR was the largest user of Pacific tender types in Australia.
 In total, the WAGR operated at least 223 4-6-2 locomotives, acquired between 1902 and 1950, making it by far its most numerous wheel arrangement.